ljankoschek/openairinterface5g/doc/nfapi.md

 instance, these numbers might be slightly higher or slower in RFsim than in wall-clock time, depending if the system advances faster or slower than wall-clock time.

+## Troubleshoot

+When operating using the FAPI split, the PNF needs to give the VNF extra time to schedule the next slot.
+Especially since the current nFAPI split still relies on slot indications, extra time due to transport delays need to be accounted for.
+Currently, this delay is set conservatively, meaning that it should work for most systems, but can create problems during random access:

+    [NR_MAC] exceeded RA window: preamble at 411.19 now 413.0 (diff 21), ra_ResponseWindow 5/20 slots
+    [NR_MAC] sfn: 413.0 UE RA-RNTI 010b TC-RNTI 5d82: exceeded RA window, cannot schedule Msg2

+means that the VNF received a preamble (411.19), but the current slot to be scheduled (413.0) is beyond the random access response window (20 slots).
+In this case, try one of the following:

+- If the radio allows, reduce the L1 TX advance `RUs.[0].sl_ahead` by some slots, but note that this could make the system less stable.
+- Change the code to reduce `sl_ahead` inside function `handle_nr_slot_ind()`, to reduce the FAPI scheduling slot time budget.
+- Non-standard: You can manually increase the response window by setting `gNBs.[0].servingCellConfigCommon.[0].ra_ResponseWindow` to, e.g., 6.
+Note that the maximum allowed response window is 10ms.